vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Hall of Heroes - AutomatonGPT.md

 **What is this campaign about?
 What is the goal?**

-- \- In a town where automatons have been created to help with completing all the jobs around town, the trouble the town are facing are only the tip of the iceberg
+- In a town where automatons have been created to help with completing all the jobs around town, the trouble the town are facing are only the tip of the iceberg

-An encounter where magic field cause time to distort, roll new initiative each round - https://slyflourish.com/tarokka_effects.html

-An encounter where tiles on the floor raise and or drop each round

-An encounter with mines/or volcano chunks going off randomly